Introduction

 This step is not mandatory, as when it comes to security, it's up to you to decide.
 Just letting you know that this exists, and even Microsoft acknowledges the fact that it can degrade perfomance.

-Presentation problems
+Presentation Problems

 Here's a comparison of three display modes you can use in this game.
 Situation is problematic mainly due to Vulkan and D3D9 using old presentation models.